Unfortunately, there is no standard or specific feature to backup a table in SQL Server, but there are workarounds.

 After clicking Generate Scripts, a wizard appears.
 Select Next past the splash screen and select the database that contains the table you want to back up.

-The next screen which appears will be the Scripts Options:
+The next screen that appears will be the Script Options:

-As said, you can pick what options you consider are most valuableĀ for your table.
+Pick the options that you consider most valuable for your table.

 Selecting NEXT we will be presented with the Select-Object Types Screen, where we check the Tables checkbox and hit Next.